terminological/dtrackr/README.md

 ### System dependencies for installation from source

-For installation from source on in Linux, `dtrackr` has required transitive dependencies on a few system libraries.
+For installation from source on Linux, `dtrackr` has required transitive dependencies on a few system libraries.
 These can be installed with the following commands:

 ``` bash
 # Ubuntu 20.04 and other debian based distributions: